tefra/xsdata/docs/json.rst

 JSON Binding
 ============

-The json implementation lacks a bit in maturity and code coverage but it has a similar interface to the xml implementation.
+The json implementation lacks a bit in maturity but it has a similar interface to the xml implementation.

 :class:`~xsdata.formats.dataclass.parsers.JsonParser`